deckard20202020/476/HW/README.txt

 Currently, random points are chosen with a precision of one decimal place.
 For example (2.5, 1.2).
 If you would like to increase the precision this can be done by altering the getRandomPoint() method in planning.py

+For path finding, when I split eges, I keep the super edge in my graph.
+This means it might appear that certain points along the path are skipped.
+This should not be a concern as the path is still valid.

 Let me know if you have any issues or questions.